What Are the Different Types of Asbestos?

 • Vermiculite products

-Anthophyllite is one of the rarest types of asbestos and doesn’t have a long history of commercial use.
+It doesn’t have the same strength or heat resistance as other types of asbestos.
+This factor made anthophyllite less useful and more rare in buildings or factories.
 The mining of this mineral began in Finland.
 Various other countries around the world mined smaller deposits.
-This mineral is sometimes found in deposits of talc and vermiculite.
+Anthophyllite asbestos is sometimes found in deposits of talc and vermiculite.

 Actinolite Asbestos

 Actinolite asbestos is a less common type of asbestos.
 Its fibrous, elongated crystals are green to gray.
 They can be silky or shiny.
 The long, needle-like amphibole asbestos fibers are more durable.
-They can penetrate deeper into lung tissue, raising their cancer risk.
+They can penetrate deeper into lung tissue, raising their potential to cause mesothelioma and lung cancer.

 Products Containing Actinolite Asbestos